Skip to navigation Skip to content

 An applicant may appoint a nominee if they:

-- want to apply for redress and want support through the process, for example to complete the Application for Redress
+• want to apply for redress and want support through the process, for example completing the application, providing additional information or interactions by phone

 The Resources page contains a link to the National Redress Scheme website, including more information about how to appoint a nominee.